 > Graduate Home > Master of

 The Master of Education in Educational Leadership is a 36-hour non-thesis program.
 The program is composed of 9 core hours and 27 specialized preparation hours referred to as certification courses.
 Students who meet additional state criteria will be qualified to sit for the state Principal TExES.
-Upon completion of the program, passage of the Principal TExES, and specific state regulations, the student will be qualified to apply for state Prinicipal's Certificate.
+Upon completion of the program, passage of the Principal TExES, and specific state regulations, the student will be qualified to apply for the state Prinicipal's Certificate.

 Continuance in the program past the first six (6) hours is pending submission of a satisfactory score on the Miller Analogies Test (MAT) or Graduate Record Examinations® (GRE®).

 Certification Courses - Specialized Preparation

 TOTAL CREDIT HOURS REQUIRED: Minimum 36 hours